|

 Z80 special reset and the abstract

-"A special reset function is
+is succinct: "A special reset function is

 provided in the CPU, using the same